 The capsule of the M5s has a 1/2” small, gold-plated diaphragm, which, as I already mentioned, is suitable for when you need the amplified sounds to be real.
 Like the polar pickup pattern, the diaphragm size also helps the microphones ‘survive’ louder sonic events and get a grasp of those higher frequencies with ease.
 This feature gets along well with Rode M5s’ full frequency range.

 Additional features of the Rode M5 pair

 The Rode M5 matched pair will make you fall in love with the fact that they make very little noise.
-All you’ll be able to hear when the sound is enhanced will be its clear details without any unwanted background noise.
+All you’ll be able to hear when the live sound is enhanced will be its clear details without any unwanted background noise.
 Of course, even when the background noise is eliminated, there is still the possibility for wind noises.
-This is why the Rode M5 matched pair comes with windshields that will prevent the noise from being processed by the microphone.
+This is why the Rode M5 condenser microphone matched pair comes with windshields that will prevent the noise from being processed by the microphone.

 To use the Rode M5 matched pair, plug them in and put them on the stand mounts.
 This is very easy and simple to do, and the microphones are pretty compact.
 Each of them is 10 cm long, has a diameter of 2 cm, and weights around 80 grams, so you will take care of it in a couple of minutes.